rsksmart/RSKIPs/IPs/RSKIP176.md

 		- will save UTXO to derived address
 		- will save UTXO in BridgeStorage (UTXO <-> Sha256Hash(Derivation Arguments))
 		- will mark tx as processed
+		- will store the UTXO for the Bridge to use, among any data concerning to the Bridge operation.

 	- If surpassed, will refund Liquidity Provider